sumit84mca/design-patterns/InterviewQuestions/CSharp.md

 ```

 ### WebClient
-WebClient is a higher-level abstraction built on top of HttpWebRequest to simplify the most common tasks. it requires less code, is easier to use, and you’re less likely to make a mistake when using it.
+WebClient is a higher-level abstraction built on top of HttpWebRequest to simplify the most common tasks. it requires less code, is easier to use, and youï¿½re less likely to make a mistake when using it.

 ```csharp
 var client = new WebClient();